aarongorka/aarongorka-com/content/blog/cms-project.md

 This is where the most important testing happened; we could tell very quickly whether certain things were working or not.

-    * Ping

 ### Ping

 The most basic test, we assert that the webserver is reachable.
 If it does not pass, we fail the pipeline and do not continue promoting through each environment.
+We had a lot of environments.

 ```python
 import requests